 SomoInsight was a breast screening study that used whole breast ultrasound as a supplement to mammography.
-It demonstrated that whole breast ultrasound plus mammography outperformed mammography alone [1], leading to the first FDA approval for ultrasound screening for breast cancer.
-However, one drawback of ultrasound screening is that the call back rate increases significantly (up to a factor of 2 in case of the SomoInsight study) due to lack of efficient lesion characterization [2].
+It demonstrated that whole breast ultrasound plus mammography outperformed mammography alone [1], leading to the first FDA approval for ultrasound screening

-Whole breast ultrasound tomography (UST) offers the potential for multi-parametric evaluation of breast tissue beyond Bmode imaging by its transmission capabilities [3-19].
-Complementary to B-mode imaging that uses pulse echo signals, transmission ultrasound takes advantage of transmitted signals to provides additional characterization by measuring tissue parameters such as sound speed, attenuation and stiffness which not only can potentially improve detection of subtle suspicious masses but also can help differentiate lesions.
+Ultrasound tomography (UST) is an emerging technique that moves beyond B-mode imaging by its transmission capabilities [3-18].
+Complementary to B-mode imaging that uses pulse echo signals, transmission ultrasound takes advantage of transmitted signals to provide additional characterization by measuring tissue parameters such as sound speed (SS), attenuation and stiffness which not only can potentially improve detection of subtle suspicious masses but also can help differentiate lesions.